 Quita Sheehan from Phelps, Wisconsin will lead participants through basic yoga poses in a mellow and relaxed environment.
 Participants should bring a yoga mat or bath towel with them.
 Wearing comfortable clothing is recommended.
 Free and welcome to all ages and levels of interest.

-Enjoy a brain break and time to stretch after all of the great sessions so far.
-This 15-minute stretch/chair yoga session with Quita Sheehan will leave you refreshed and rejuvenated!
+Grab an afternoon snack and head on down to the Northwoods Expo Room to enjoy a brain break and time to stretch after all of the great sessions so far.
+This short stretch/chair yoga session with Quita Sheehan will leave you refreshed and rejuvenated!
 Just bring yourself.

 Check out the latest lake, river, groundwater and watershed research and projects.
 This is your chance to ask questions of the researchers, educators, students and citizen scientists who are sharing their stories.
 Posters will be on display for the entire convention, so take your time to peruse them and come to this interactive session ready to learn and share.